1969:

 airs for the first time on Disney Channel.

-Lee Unkrich - supervising editor for Disney/Pixar's Finding Nemo & A Bug's Life, and co-director of Monsters, Inc. - is born in Cleveland, Ohio.
-A longtime member of the creative team at Pixar, he started there in 1994 as a film editor.
+Filmmaker Lee Unkrich, supervising editor for Disney/Pixar's Finding Nemo & A Bug's Life, and co-director of Monsters, Inc., is born in Cleveland, Ohio.
+A longtime member of the creative team at Pixar (starting in 1994 as a film editor) he co-directed Toy Story 2 and directed Toy Story 3 (for which he won the Academy Award for Best Animated Feature in 2011).
+After working at Pixar for 25 years, Unkrich retired from the company in January 2019.

 1976: